UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Related Works

 \subsection{NR-IQA Models}

-In recent years, No-Reference Image Quality Assessment has drawn significant interest and has been studied in several works \cite{su2020blindly, li2020norm, wiedemann2023KonxCrossresolutionImageb, madhusudana2022image, agnolucci2024arniqa, wang2023exploring, agnolucci2024qualityaware}, given its practical applications in both research and industry settings.
-Supervised learning has proved to be an effective technique for NR-IQA, as demonstrated by the performance of several methods relying on it \cite{su2020blindly, li2020norm, wiedemann2023KonxCrossresolutionImageb}.
+In recent years, no-reference image quality assessment has drawn significant interest \cite{su2020blindly, li2020norm, wiedemann2023KonxCrossresolutionImageb, madhusudana2022image, agnolucci2024arniqa, wang2023exploring, agnolucci2024qualityaware}, given its practical applications in both research and industry settings.
+Supervised learning has proven to be an effective technique for NR-IQA, as demonstrated by the performance of several methods relying on it \cite{su2020blindly, li2020norm, wiedemann2023KonxCrossresolutionImageb}.
 For instance, HyperIQA \cite{su2020blindly} introduces a self-adaptive hypernetwork that separates content understanding from quality prediction.
-The model is trained on $224\times224$ image patches by minimizing the $L_{1}$ loss between the predicted and ground truth quality scores.
+The model is trained on $224\times224$px image patches by minimizing the $L_{1}$ loss between the predicted and ground truth quality scores.
+The Effnet-2C-MLSP \cite{wiedemann2023KonxCrossresolutionImageb} model combines the output of two multi-level spatially pooled \cite{hosu2019effective} EfficientNet-B7 \cite{tan2019efficientnet} feature extractors operating on different input image resolutions, which achieves excellent performance in cross-resolution quality assessment.

 A different line of research is based on pre-training a self-supervised image encoder and then learning a linear regression using the labeled MOS \cite{madhusudana2022image, agnolucci2024arniqa}.
 For example, ARNIQA \cite{agnolucci2024arniqa} pre-trains the encoder by maximizing the similarity between different images degraded by a similar procedure.
 Hence, the encoder learns to generate similar representations for images with similar distortion patterns, regardless of their content.